rohannayak032/WutToDo---Tasks-App/README.md

 - Refactored JavaScript into a separate file
 - Improved project structure

-### v0.7.0 State-based architecture
+### v0.7.0 - State-Based Architecture
-- Array of task objects
+- Migrated task storage from DOM elements to an array of task objects
-- Centralized renderTasks()
+- Introduced centralized rendering with renderTasks()
-- UI rendered from state
+- Implemented state-driven UI updates
+- Improved maintainability and scalability